Drop + Sennheiser/EPOS PC38X Headphones Review

 Corsair VIRTUOSO PRO

 The Corsair VIRTUOSO PRO and the Drop + Sennheiser/EPOS PC38X have similar strengths, and your choice will depend on personal preference.
 Both are open-back, wired headphones designed with gaming use in mind.
-The Corsair have a more immersive, wider-sounding soundstage, but the Drop + Sennheiser are more comfortable and have a better mic recording quality.
+The Corsair have a bassier sound signature, which some might prefer, but the Drop + Sennheiser are more comfortable and have better mic recording quality.
 Both feature non-detachable boom mics, but the Corsair's mic is attached to a cable, which can easily be swapped out for a mic-less one for a more casual look.

 Astro A40 TR Headset + MixAmp Pro 2019

 The Astro A40 TR Headset + MixAmp Pro 2019 are better wired gaming headphones than the Drop + Sennheiser/EPOS PC38X.
 While both headphones are comfortable, the Astro have better controls, are better built, and are compatible with Astro Command Center software, which allows you to customize their sound using a graphic EQ and presets.
-Some users have reported issues when using the companion software though.
-They also have a virtual soundstage feature, although we don't currently test its performance.
+That said, some users have reported issues when using the companion software.
+They also have a virtual soundstage feature, but the simpler plug-and-play operation of the Sennheiser may be more appealing to some.

-The Drop + Sennheiser/EPOS PC38X and the Turtle Beach Atlas Air Wireless are both open-back gaming headphones with decent passive soundstages.
+The Drop + Sennheiser/EPOS PC38X and the Turtle Beach Atlas Air are both solid open-back gaming headphones.
 You can only use the Drop headphones via a wired connection, but they're more comfortable and have superior imaging that demonstrates better quality control.
 On the other hand, the Turtle Beach can be used wirelessly with PCs and PlayStations, have a companion app to adjust their sound profile, and have a better-performing microphone system.

 Philips SHP9500

 The Philips SHP9500 and the Drop + Sennheiser/EPOS PC38X have different strengths.
-The Philips have a flatter sound profile, are more comfortable and have a more immersive-feeling passive soundstage.
+The Philips have a brighter sound profile and are more comfortable.
 However, the Drop have a boom mic that captures your voice clearly, even in moderately noisy environments.
-They're also better built.
+They're also better built and have a bit more low-end and a warmer treble response.

 Logitech G Pro X Gaming Headset